 There are a number of ways you can prepare for COVID-19 self-isolation so you and your pets stay safe.

-The health.gov.au website says you must self-isolate if you have COVID-19, or you have been in close contact with a confirmed case of COVID-19, or you arrived in Australia after midnight on 15 March 2020.
-In addition, people aged 70 years or older and people who have certain health conditions which put them at greater risk of more serious illness with COVID-19 are strongly urged to self-isolate.
+The health.gov.au website says you must self-isolate if you have COVID-19 or you have been in close contact with a confirmed case of COVID-19.
+In addition, people aged 70 years or older and people who have certain health conditions which put them at greater risk of more serious illness with COVID-19 are strongly urged to self-isolate if there is COVID-19 in their community.

 This article discusses what you should do if you are in self-isolation but are not sick or suspected of having COVID-19 infection.
 Information on what you should do if you are sick or suspected of having COVID-19 can be found here.